kyusu/mahakala/README.md

 [Mahakala](https://en.wikipedia.org/wiki/Mahakala) is just a small command-line application which is able to query a NovaTime© time tracking system for your state (present/absent).

 ## Motivation
 My current employer is using a time tracking system.
 And I, not being used to a punch clock, keep forgetting to "punch in" in the morning or after the lunch break which means I'm essentially working for free then.
-So I was looking for way to see my time tracking state in the menu bar of my mac.
-[BitBar](https://getbitbar.com) is an excellent way of adding information to your menu bar, but how to get the information from our NovaTime© installation?
+So I was looking for way to see my time tracking state in the menu bar of my mac. *BitBar* ~~is~~ was an excellent way of adding information to your menu bar, but how to get the information from our NovaTime© installation?

 In addition to the practical reason mentioned above, I was also looking for an excuse to try out [monad transformers](https://www.linkedin.com/pulse/monad-transformers-javascript-vladimír-gorej) or to be more precise [ReaderT](https://evilsoft.github.io/crocks/docs/crocks/ReaderT.html) as way to improve the testability of effectful code.